aaronallport/aaronallport.github.io/_posts/2016-08-04-plot-your-salesforce-leads-on-a-map.md

 ## Creating the Lead Visualiser component

-Create a Lightning component called "Lead Visualiser" from the developer console.
+Create a Lightning component called "LeadVisualiser" from the developer console.

 Next, we'll add the code for the component markup, controller, helper and styling.